Siemens Gamesa and Vestas Neck and Neck as Wind Turbine Sales Dip in Q2

 Q2 wind turbine shipment numbers

-According to Wood Mackenzie, Siemens Gamesa Renewable Energy (SGRE) edged ahead of Vestas for announced global wind turbine order intake in Q2, for both onshore and offshore, reaching 4.1 GW.
-SGRE’s first sale of its SG193-DD turbine helped set new intake records for the quarter.
+According to Wood Mackenzie, Siemens Gamesa Renewable Energy edged ahead of Vestas for announced wind turbine orders in Q2, for both onshore and offshore, reaching a total of 4.1 GW.
+SGRE’s offering of its new SG193-DD turbine helped set intake records for the quarter.

-But although SGRE topped the list for overall global turbine order intake, Vestas’ V150-4.2 won top onshore model for consecutive quarters after a particularly strong Q2 in Asia Pacific excluding China.
+But although SGRE topped the list for overall global turbine orders, Vestas’ V150-4.2 turbine won out as the top onshore model for consecutive quarters after a particularly strong Q2 in Asia-Pacific (excluding China).

-Onshore, developers continue to seek higher-rated models to maximize site constraints, with SGRE, Vestas and Nordex capturing all demand in Q2 for onshore models rated 5 megawatts or higher.
+Onshore, developers continue to seek higher-rated models to make the most of sites with constraints, with SGRE, Vestas and Nordex capturing all demand in Q2 for onshore models rated 5 megawatts or higher.

-In the offshore sector, Envision’s impressive haul in Q2 for its EN-161 5.2 offshore model led to the company taking top spot for Q2, coming in slightly ahead of SGRE.
+In the offshore sector, Envision’s impressive haul in Q2 for its EN161-5.2 offshore model led to the company taking the top spot for Q2, coming in slightly ahead of SGRE.
 First orders for the model helped Envision crush its previous high in a quarter by a factor of three.

 Chinese developers ordered more than 2 GW of offshore turbine capacity for the sixth consecutive quarter, with Envision capturing 66 percent of Q2 demand in China.

-SGRE and MHI Vestas each landed more than a gigawatt of orders in Europe for new offshore turbine models rated over 10 MW.
-SGRE is the first OEM to hit 3 GW of firm offshore intake in a quarter, contributing to its largest ever quarterly volume in the Europe/Middle East region.
+SGRE and MHI Vestas each landed more than a gigawatt worth of orders in Europe for new offshore turbine models rated over 10 MW.
+SGRE is the first manufacturer to hit 3 GW of firm offshore order intake in a quarter, contributing to its largest-ever quarterly volume in the Europe/Middle East region.

 An offshore demand bump in Q2